-The purpose of the regulatory committee is to provide the Biostatistical viewpoint on regulatory issues.
-This includes promoting best practise, reviewing regulatory policy and guidelines, driving debate on future guidance, and engaging with statisticians in European regulatory agencies.
+The role of the regulatory committee is to provide the PSI/EFSPI viewpoint on regulatory issues.
+This includes promoting best practice, reviewing regulatory policy and guidelines, driving debate on future guidance, and engaging with statisticians in European regulatory agencies.

 Meetings with statisticians from regulatory agencies

 On September 19, 2018, the PSI/EFSPI regulatory regulatory committee met with the MHRA statisticians in London.
 Topics discussed included: the use of historical / dynamic borrowing / synthetic control arms for regulatory decision making, innovative study designs, quality tolerance limits and risk based monitoring, estimands, protocols for device (non-drug) studies, statistical assessment of quality attributes, treatment switching in oncology, parametric modelling for estimation of treatment benefit in survival analyses, the increase in innovative adaptive designs to evaluate biomarkers, how to analyse multiple occurrences of hospitalization in CV trials, the use of trimmed means to handle missing data, and CRF standards for reason for withdrawals.